 Across Factual we will continue to commission Documentaries, History, Arts, Science and Natural History.
 And whilst we will be working more closely as a team to build a clear strategy, every commissioner has a particular focus on an area (more about this below).
 This means every aspect of the Factual is covered and you should find it easier to identify the person best positioned to get your idea onscreen.

-9pm documentary series
+Ongoing Needs 9pm documentary series

 We broadcast a significant number of major 9pm returning series, such as 24 Hours in A&E, Custody and First Dates Hotel.
 We are now looking to break new territory for 9pm that form part of a succession plan and/or part of these huge successes.
 We are looking for new police series - in both the limited and high volume space, and we would really love to hear ideas that are more based around the family, community, work, holiday, business and education.
 The ideas may come with access or they could be a format but ideally they would be anchored in the real world (as opposed to a hugely constructed precinct which is more Fact Ent).
-Story, character and contemporaneousness are key and an entertaining/ humorous approach should always follow.
+Story, character and contemporaneousness are key, and an entertaining/ humorous approach should always follow.

-Increasingly we are commissioning 3 or 4 part series.
+Mini-series Increasingly we are commissioning 3 or 4 part series.
 These are often true crime (Murder in the Outback, Murder in the Car Park) or a new approach to contemporary history (Jade: The Reality Star Who Changed Britain).
 We have also commissioned two series that looks at cutting edge medical science.
 These increasingly form part of our key strategy for several reasons - they could become longer running, returning series, be attractive as a co-commission with another broadcaster/ platform and they can often get big audiences, especially when stripped.

-We have had huge successes recently with Murder in the Outback and Murder in the Car Park series.
+True Crime We have had huge successes recently with Murder in the Outback and Murder in the Car Park series.
 We are now keen to hear more ideas in this space.
-However it’s worth saying that we always try to have a new angle, new evidence, new testimony, a potential miscarriage of justice.
+However, it’s worth saying that we always try to have a new angle, new evidence, new testimony, a potential miscarriage of justice.
 The story has to have new revelation and a distinct approach in story-telling.
 The stories should either be a reasonably well known story (like Peter Falconio) and/ or resonate with a younger audience (think Fyre Festival territory).
-True crime doesn’t have to be a murder, it could be more in the Fyre Festival, Tiger Kings space.
+True crime doesn’t have to be a murder, it could be more in the Fyre Festival, Tiger King space.

 One of the areas we are keen to commission more in is the ‘investigative’ space.
 Barrymore: The Body in the Pool and Leaving Neverland were very successful films for us and we are looking for other stories.
-They should normally shine a light on a well known person, company or group of people that offers a new angle on their often well-reported life.
+They should normally shine a light on a well-known person, company or group of people that offers a new angle on their often well-reported life.
 Sometimes there might be unanswered questions, or a complex life that had a big impact on the people or world around them that deserves a new look at their influence, negatively or positively.
 The approach or angle in the storytelling is almost as important as the subject so please bear this in mind when pitching ideas.